 Small business owners in Malaysia are a tough breed.
 Whether it’s a hardware store in Ipoh or a boutique agency in Bangsar, they are used to doing everything themselves.
 But there comes a point where “doing it yourself” becomes a risk.
 What happens to the staff if the boss is suddenly not around?
 What happens to the bank loans?
 To be frank, many owners just push these thoughts to the back of their minds because the daily grind is too demanding.

 Recently, there’s been a shift.
 More entrepreneurs are realizing that being a “one-man show” is actually a liability for their families.
 They’ve started looking for structures that offer more than just a basic insurance policy.
 They want a strategy.
 During these networking sessions, the topic of professional guidance is common.
-Someone might mention a profile they read or a talk they attended, leading others to search for more details on the Dr Kervis profile to see if the experience matches their specific industry needs.
+Someone might mention a profile they read or a talk they attended, leading others to search for more details on the Dr Kervis Soo profile to see if the experience matches their specific industry needs.

 In situations like this, organizations such as Dr Kervis often play a more neutral, administrative, or support-oriented role.
 It’s not about taking over the steering wheel, but more about making sure the brakes work and the map is clear.